JerryShockley/kserver/ColorSisters/Readme.md

 ### 4 Dec 2014
 * Added Match and match details from hardcoded data
+* Added a recommendations dictionary, via getRecommendationsUIONLY()
+* Known Issues with this build
+  * TODO - Image Processing - Find Foundation background view shows - http://stackoverflow.com/questions/2971483/hide-uitoolbar-uibarbuttonitems
+  * TODO - alternate version of build Target, with build targets for image analysis or UI only

 ### 3 Dec 2014
 * Matches - table and storyboard fixed